starkbank/sdk-elixir/README.md

 {private_key, public_key} = StarkBank.Key.create("file/keys/")
 ```

-NOTE: When you are creating a new Project, it is recommended that you create the
+**Note**: When you are creating a new Project, it is recommended that you create the
 keys inside the infrastructure that will use it, in order to avoid risky internet
 transmissions of your **private-key**.
 Then you can export the **public-key** alone to the
 computer where it will be used in the new Project creation.